autolab-fi/line-robot-curriculum/lessons/module_6/Loops and Conditional Logic.md

-# **Lesson 2: Loops and Conditional Logic**
+# **Lesson 2: Loops and Conditional Logic on ESP32**

 ## **Lesson Objective**

-Learn how to repeat actions using `for` and `while` loops, and combine them with `if-else` statements for decision-making.
+Learn how to repeat actions using `for` and `while` loops on ESP32, and combine them with `if-else` statements.

 ---

 ## **Introduction**

-Loops allow you to execute a block of code **multiple times**.
-You can control how many times the loop runs using conditions.
-Combined with `if-else`, you can build intelligent programs that respond to different values inside loops.
+Loops are essential for microcontrollers perform repeated actions.
+Using loops saves you from writing the same code over and over, making your programs more efficient and easier to maintain.

 ---